codefinity/oeuvre/README.md

 ##### Creating the DB

-1. in Sql Server Management Studio Create a DB named "oeuvre"
+1. In Sql Server Management Studio Create a DB named "oeuvre"

-2. In the console go to location of "oeuvre\server\src\DBScripts" and run the batch file
+2. In the windows console go to this location -> "oeuvre\server\src\DBScripts" and run the batch file

   ```
   C:\...oeuvre\server\src\DBScripts>oeuvre-recreate-db-tables-with-test-data.bat